(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "SCHEVENINGEN Zomer drukte" a summer scene with many pedestrians, a policeman & bicyclists near a cabaret; sepia-tone briefkaart from a photo by J. v. d.
 Markt, mailed to the US (stamp removed), tape adherence at bottom front, another of the same size at the top of the back, lacks freshness. $1.25 nb

-"Schwinn / BICYCLES // SCHWINN BIKES ARE BEST! / built by / ARNOLD SCHWINN & CO. · CHICAGO 39, ILLINOIS" advertising brochure in 8, each printed front & back in full color; features & pricing details for 29 different models--Bantam (shown), Barbie (shown), Buddy (shown), Corvette, Deluxe American, Fiesta, Fleet, Hollywood, Hornet, Pixie (shown), Starlet, etc. Merchant's handstamp in violet: 'LOCKLAND BICYCLE SHOP / ...
+"Schwinn / BICYCLES // SCHWINN BIKES ARE BEST! / built by / ARNOLD SCHWINN & CO. · CHICAGO 39, ILLINOIS" advertising brochure in 8 panels, each printed front & back in full color; features & pricing details for 29 different models--Bantam (shown), Barbie (shown), Buddy (shown), Corvette, Deluxe American, Fiesta, Fleet, Hollywood, Hornet, Pixie (shown), Starlet, etc. Merchant's handstamp in violet: 'LOCKLAND BICYCLE SHOP / ...
 Lockland 15, Ohio'.
 Makes a poster when unfolded; framing suggested.
-Nice! $10.00 bi(c)o
+We are told this item dates to 1963.
+Nice!
+SALE IN PROGRESS bi(c)o

 "Shall we rest us here, and by relating tales of others griefs see if twill teach us to forget our own? / Pericles. i.
 4." art showing a male & female bicyclists both seriously injured, pausing after traveling on a bumpy country road; post card with undivided back, printed in Saxony for publisher Stewart & Woolf (Series No. 133), mailed SP 3 1903 at Borth Wales, tape mend on back to short tear at upper edge, upper corners creased, 2 long creases from the bottom edge.
 A rare card that we could not find offered elsewhere or even displayed when we searched the Internet.
 As is. $7.50 b